 The chunk size can affect overall resource hit rates and the download speed of uncached resources.
 Therefore, adjust it according to your needs.

 When Range requests are enabled, you can set the chunk size to 512 KB, 1 MB, 2 MB, or 4 MB.
-The default is 512 KB.
+The default value is 512 KB.
 The following two scenarios illustrate the best practices:

 With good network performance: If the origin fetch network between the ESA POP and the origin has low latency, it is recommended to use a smaller range chunk size.
 This helps ensure a higher download speed and improves cache hit rates.